PGA - Drive for Show, Putt for Dough?

 onePuttPct Percentage of times it took one putt to get the ball into the hole

-puttsSG Strokes gained putting measures how many strokes a player gains or loses on the greens compared to the PGA Tour average
+puttsSG Strokes gained putting measures how many strokes a player gains or loses on the greens (on average per round) compared to average performance for PGA Tour golfers.

 avgScore The scoring average is the total strokes divided by the total rounds

-Money The official money is the prize money award to the Professional members
+Money The official money is the prize money award to the PGA members

-Points FedexCup Regular Season Points are awarded points by finished position for performance in each tournament
+Points FedexCup Points awarded based on finish position in each tournament

 Tournament The tournament where the PGA Tour is taking place